Can I see the same vet each time?

 What type of payments do you accept?

-We accept payment at time of services with cash, debit, Visa, MasterCard, and American Express.
+We accept payment at the time of service rendered with cash, debit, e-transfer, Visa, MasterCard, and American Express.
 We regret that we are unable to accept cheques.

 What is your cancellation policy?